Diffusion-Free Dynamics in Rotating Spherical Shell Convection Driven By Internal Heating and Cooling: Summary and Discussion

 An important result from our simulations is that it is possible to obtain zonally-averaged zonal flow statistics that are independent of the diffusivity.
 This result is demonstrated by rotationally-influenced cases with finite amplitude anti-Solar differential rotation (Figure \ref{fig:dim_scatter}b and Figure \ref{fig:DR}).
 In the rotationally-constrained regime, the differential rotation does depend on the diffusivity, although we suggest that too few of our experiments have sufficient supercriticality (only six experiments with $RaTa^{-2/3}>10$ and $Ro_{\text{cv,F}}<0.1$) to explore the possibility for diffusion-free prograde differential rotation.
 Notwithstanding the diffusivity-dependence of the differential rotation in the rotationally-constrained regime, we have found that the sign of the equatorial zonal flow (i.e., prograde -- FS or FSF, or retrograde -- SF), does not depend on the diffusivity.

 Previous work has shown that `local Nusselt numbers' defined for the equatorial and polar regions can yield different scaling results that are set by the local dynamics \citep{2023JFM...954R...1G}.
-Therefore, the fact that RMLT does not \textrm{fully} capture the convective heat transport scaling in the rapidly-rotating experiments is not surprising, given that the morphology of the convection depends strongly on latitude \textrm{(e.g., wave-like dynamics at low latitudes but convective turbulence at high latitudes)} but this effect is not accounted for by RMLT.
-A full analysis of the latitudinal heat budget, as well as the dependence of the size of the equatorial region on $Ro_{\text{cv,F}}$, is required to form a complete understanding of the $Nu$ scaling in the rapidly-rotating regime.
-A second, puzzling feature of the rapidly-rotating regime is that the convective velocity scaling \textrm{(i.e., the $Re$ scaling) is diffusivity-dependent}, but the heat transport scaling is not.
-Our analysis in this article has focused on the CZ in isolation; however, by analogy with the influence that boundary layers can have on the bulk in boundary-driven convection \citep{2000JFM...407...27G,2012JFM...691..568K,2016JFM...808..690G}, it is plausible that the dynamics of the heated and cooled regions can exert an influence on the CZ.
-We note that forming a \textrm{volume-integrated relation between $Re$ and the viscous dissipation rate} is one route to obtaining the inertial scaling for $Re$ (Equation \ref{eq:ReMLT}; \citealp{2016JFM...808..690G}).
+Therefore, the fact that RMLT does not fully capture the convective heat transport scaling in the rotationally-constrained experiments is not surprising, given that the morphology of the convection depends strongly on latitude (e.g., wave-like dynamics at low latitudes but convective turbulence at high latitudes) but this effect is not accounted for by RMLT.
+A full analysis of the latitudinal heat budget, as well as the dependence of the size of the equatorial region on $Ro_{\text{cv,F}}$, is required to form a complete understanding of the $Nu$ scaling in the rotationally-constrained regime.
+A second, puzzling feature of the rotationally-constrained regime is that the convective velocity scaling (i.e., the $Re$ scaling) is diffusivity-dependent, but the heat transport scaling is not.
+This discrepancy may simply imply that the r.m.s. fluctuating velocity $U$ (used to compute $Re$) does not accurately characterise the convective velocity at the scale that contributes most to convective heat transport in the rotationally-constrained regime.
+Alternatively, it may indicate that the dynamics of the CZ are influenced by the heated and cooled regions (by analogy with the influence that boundary layers can have on the bulk in boundary-driven convection; \citealp{2000JFM...407...27G,2012JFM...691..568K,2016JFM...808..690G}).
+We note that forming a volume-integrated relation between $Re$ and the viscous dissipation rate is one route to obtaining the inertial scaling for $Re$ (Equation \ref{eq:ReMLT}; \citealp{2016JFM...808..690G}).
 As we are interested in the dynamics integrated over the CZ, this integral relation will not be exact, but instead contain `boundary terms' that describe the exchange of kinetic energy between the CZ and the heated and cooled regions.
-Understanding the details of this exchange are likely important to understanding the scaling behaviour of $Re$ in the CZ.
+Understanding the details of this exchange may be important for understanding the scaling behaviour of $Re$ in the CZ.